GSA-TTS/FAC/docs/testing.md

 docker compose exec web /bin/bash  # Enter the docker shell python manage.py load_fixtures     # Run the management command
 ```

+Run `npm i` to ensure Cypress and its related dependencies are up-to-date.

 Open Cypress with `npx Cypress open`, and run the `accessibility.cy.js` spec.
 This can also be done in headless mode via the command line with:
 `npx cypress run --spec "cypress/e2e/accessibility.cy.js"`